 - TOP-SECRET+Sensitive:Cabinet,SEC=TOP-SECRET DLM=Sensitive:Cabinet

-Enterprises who must meet Australian Signals Directorate (ASD) data protection requirements can use the Enable iOS data protection policies for Secure Mail and Secure Web.
-By default the policies are Off.
+Enterprises that must meet Australian Signals Directorate (ASD) data protection requirements can use the Enable iOS data protection policies for Secure Mail and Secure Web.
+By default, the policies are Off.

 When Enable iOS data protection is On for Secure Web, Secure Web uses Class A protection level for all files in the sandbox.
 For details about Secure Mail data protection, see Australian Signals Directorate Data Protection.
 If you enable this policy, the highest data protection class is used so there is no need to also specify the Minimum data protection class policy.